BietSoft/brixx.docs/brixx-decision-script/README.md

 ## description

 The field `description` defines Brixx decision table description and could be used for the decision table output.
 The field is optional and not required.
-If `description` is not set it will set to the `BrixxDecisionTable.defaults.description` ('Decision table').
+If `description` is not set it will set to the `DecisionTable.defaults.description`.

 **Example**